technically-php/linear-partitioning/README.md

-# PHP solution to Linear Partitioning Problem
+# PHP solution to Linear Partition Problem

 Based on a description from [The Algorithm Design Manual](1) book by *Steven S. Skiena*.